 - Steve has acted as lead counsel in many M&A transactions for Precision Engineered Products Group, a global manufacturer and supplier of highly engineered components and devices for the medical, aerospace, automotive, and oil and gas industries.
 Most recently, he advised the Group on four separate acquisitions of manufacturing firms in New Hampshire, Connecticut, Massachusetts and Illinois.

 - Steve advises Spectra Systems Corporation, a Providence-based emerging technology company which is listed on the AIM market of the London Stock Exchange and which develops and markets technology for marking and authenticating banknotes and other high value documents.
 Steve and his team represented Spectra in connection with its separate acquisitions of Canadian and New Jersey businesses which develop and market internal control systems for lotteries worldwide and, more recently, in connection with Spectra’s acquisition of the brand protection and tax stamps authentication business of a company based in Israel.

-- He represents Alent plc, a London-based, LSE-listed global supplier of advanced consumable specialty chemicals and engineered materials used primarily in the electronics, automotive, and industrial end-market segments.
-Most recently, he advised Alent in connection with the sale of its North American Stencils Business to StenTech, Ltd., an Ontario, Canada-based surface mount technology company.
+- He represented Alent plc, a London-based, LSE-listed global supplier of advanced consumable specialty chemicals and engineered materials used primarily in the electronics, automotive, and industrial end-market segments.
+He advised Alent in connection with the sale of its North American Stencils Business to StenTech, Ltd., an Ontario, Canada-based surface mount technology company.

 - He represented Greenbytes, Inc., one of Rhode Island’s premier emerging technology companies, in connection with its Series B venture capital funding by Generation Investment Management LLP, a London and NYC-based investment firm co-founded by former U.S. Vice President Al Gore.